mpiramoon/GitHubApiPython/Readme.md

 ```
  pip install requests
+ pip install pandas
 ```

 # Using Program:

-For using this code, you need to know a name of the owner and a repository name. after providing these names, Run:
+For using this code, you need to know a name of the owner and a repository name. after providing these names, For example:

 ```
  python mp.py dbt-labs dbt-core